tsgates/arch-wiki-markdown/wiki/Simple_Virtual_User_Mail_System.md

 > Postfix

-There are basically 2 ways for of doing SMTPS.
+There are basically 2 ways of doing SMTPS.

 One is using the wrapper mode which enables even old/odd clients like Outlook to use TLS.
 The wrapper mode uses the system service "smtps"